ashishume/Front-end-Javascript-Interview-Topics/JsConcepts/Accessibility/index.md

 - Improves the overall user experience for everyone,
 - Many accessibility practices also benefit search engine optimization.

+## Talk about tabindex

+- This attribute controls the order and focusability of elements when navigating through a webpage using the keyboard.
+- tabindex="0" means natural tab order, tabindex='positive number' it goes in order.
+- tabindex="-1" Makes the element focusable only programmatically (e.g., via JavaScript), but not via keyboard navigation.

 ## Areas of Accessibility

 - Using semantic html tags (header, main, nav, footer)